 Located in the low lands of the eastern seaboard, at the foot of the Wicklow Mountains, this area would have been highly attractive for settlement during the prehistoric period.
 This is corroborated in the archaeological record by the presence of significant upstanding monuments such as the Brenanstown Portal Tomb (DU026-007 Nat.
 Mon.
 291), c.
-779m northwest and the Laughanstown Wedge Tomb (DU026-024, Nat.
+462m northwest and the Laughanstown Wedge Tomb (DU026-024, Nat.
 Mon.
 215), c.
-1km southwest.
+916m southwest.
 Further evidence for intensive settlement of this area during the Neolithic and Bronze Age periods has been provided during excavations in advance of the South Eastern Motorway, Cherrywood Business Park and the Luas line.

 Although some Mesolithic stone tools have been recorded from the surrounding lands the first conclusive evidence for continued settlement dates from the Neolithic period (c.
 4000-2500 BC) onwards.
 Evidence for a probable late Neolithic/ early Bronze Age settlement, including two possible structures, was excavated in advance of the Luas line in the townland of Laughanstown, c.
-434m west-southwest (Bennett 2006:668, Licence 06E0944).
+28m southwest (Bennett 2006:668, Licence No. 06E0944).
 Neolithic pits associated with saddle querns, flint scrapers and hammer stones were excavated within the footprint of the Tully Vale residential development, c.
-81m to the southeast of the proposed development area (Bennett 1997:085, 1998:128, Licence 97E0279).
+395m to the south-southeast of the proposed development area (Bennett 1997:085, 1998:128, Licence No. 97E0279).

 Burnt mounds or fulacht fia are among the most commonly discovered evidence for Bronze Age settlement, although they have in some cases been proven to date to earlier or later periods.
-In 2003 pre-development testing revealed a fulacht fia (DU026-159), c.
-549m north of the proposed development area in Brenanstown (Bennett 2003:462, Licence Ref.: 03E1494).
-This site was preserved in-situ as part of a residential development and added into the RMP.
 In 2006, archaeological testing was carried out c.
-407m north of the development area (Bennett 2006:573, Licence Ref.: 06E1077).
+445m north of the development area (Bennett 2006:573, Licence No. 06E1077).
 This investigation uncovered the remains of a small area of charcoal-rich soil, which has the potential to relate to fulacht fia activity associated with the adjacent water course (Cabinteely Stream).

 Evidence for burnt mound activity was also identified during test trenching within the footprint of the proposed Tully Park, c.
-495m southwest of the site (McIlreavy and Tobin 2016a, Registration No. E004640).
-In the wider area two substantial fulachta fia (DU026-141-142) were fully excavated at Cherrywood, c.
-737m to the south (O'Neill 1999; Licence 98E0526).
+134m southwest of the site (McIlreavy and Tobin 2016a, Registration No. E004640).
+In the wider area two substantial fulachta fia

+(DU026-141-142) were fully excavated at Cherrywood, c.
+900m to the southeast (O'Neill 1999; Licence No. 98E0526).

 An early Bronze Age cremation burial accompanied by an urn, a copper alloy pin and some burnt flint was identified during monitoring of topsoil stripping, c.
-679m to the south (McQuade 2003a, Licence 03E0839) and subsequently excavated (McQuade 2003b, Licence 03E1145).
+880m to the southeast (McQuade 2003a, Licence No. 03E0839) and subsequently excavated (McQuade 2003b, Licence No. 03E1145).
 A ring barrow (DU026-133), cremation burial and the remains of a roundhouse were excavated in Cherrywood, c.
-824m to the south-southeast (O'Neill 1999, Licence 98E0526).
-Archaeological testing in 2016 revealed a scatter of probably Bronze Age cremation pits within a greenfield area c.
-345m to the north-northwest of the proposed development area (Licence 16E0526).
+992m to the southeast (O'Neill 1999, Licence No. 98E0526).
+Archaeological testing in 2016 revealed a scatter of probably Bronze Age cremation pits within a greenfield area, c.
+323m to the north of the proposed development area (Licence No. 16E0526).